 MIL-STD-907B Engineering, Design, And Shielding Effectiveness Criteria For Shelters (Expandable & Non-Expandable)

 Keystone Compliance has developed a reputation as an expert in shielding effectiveness testing.
 Our knowledge and capabilities guide manufacturers through the certification process.
 We understand the detailed requirements of MIL-STD 907B shelter testing.
-Having testing numerous shelters of different classes, we can meet any test need.
+Having tested numerous shelters of different classes, we can meet any compliance testing needs.

 The MIL-STD-907B shielding effectiveness test standard establishes specific requirements for the design and development of rigid walled shelters.
 The purpose of this shielding effectiveness compliance test standard is to present engineering and design criteria to be applied in the design of shelters.

-MIL-907-B testing has an objective of achieving required performance and versatility of shelters.
+MIL-907-B testing has the objective of achieving the required performance and versatility of shelters.
 Another objective is minimizing the hours needed to erect or strike mobile shelters.
-Lastly, this standard sets guidance to foster design standardization of tactical shelters.
+Lastly, this standard sets the guidance to foster design standardization of tactical shelters.
 These shelters are to be used within the Armed Services and other Departments and Agencies of the Department of Defense.

 As stated in MIL-STD-907B, failure of a shelter to meet the requirements specified herein may be grounds for rejection from inclusion in the Department of Defense standard family of shelters.
 Also, this military compliance testing standard does not alter requirements within existing specifications for tactical shelters designed specifically for any of the Armed Services.